 What is assessed in a semen analysis?

-We look for abnormalities in the number of sperm present in the ejaculate, the proportion of motile (swimming) sperm and the proportion of ‘morphologically normal’ sperm (this refers to the shape of the sperm).
+A semen analysis looks for abnormalities in the number of sperm present in the ejaculate, the proportion of motile (swimming) sperm and the proportion of ‘morphologically normal’ sperm (this refers to the shape of the sperm).
 The World Health Organisation (WHO) redefined normal values for human ejaculate in 2010 as outlined below.